 The holders of common stock are entitled to receive dividends as declared from time-to-time by our Board.
-The holder of the Special Voting Share is not entitled to receive dividends.
-No dividends were declared during the periods ended December 31, 2018 or December 31, 2017.
+The holder of the Special Voting Share was not entitled to receive dividends.
+No dividends were declared during the periods ended December 31, 2019 or December 31, 2018.